Showing 3170 items matching "natural"

 Photograph - Grampians, 1924

 Henry Beater Christian (1886-1962) , was a descendant of one of the earliest settler families in Kew.
 Employed at the Kew Asylum as a 'public servant', he was a skilled amateur photographer, photographing numerous scenes in Kew and on his travels around Victoria.
 The majority of his photographs date from 1916 to 1929.
 His finest photographs are housed in two photograph albums.
 Digital copy of a photograph from page 14 of the 47-page photograph album containing 261 gelatinous silver images, loaned by Diane Washfold with permission given to digitise and hold a copy in our collection.
 The first and last pages in the album document the Yarra River at Studley Park and at Kew.
 The remainder of the album includes photographs of walking and car tours in rural Victoria including 'wilderness' areas in the Grampians, Gippsland and the High Country.
 Six album pages document a camping trip by Henry Christian to the Grampians in September 1924.
 The photos include pictures of lookouts, and natural features including rock faces and waterfalls, as well as his camp site.
-This photo is of a rock pool, developed within an oval framing device."Grampians"henry beater christian (1886-1962), landscape photography, christian-washfold collection, photograph albums, grampians, gariwerd -
+This photo is of rock formations and shrubs."Grampians"henry beater christian (1886-1962), landscape photography, christian-washfold collection, photograph albums, grampians, gariwerd -

 Kew Historical Society Inc